Denmark

 Employment

-allowed to work in Denmark for a maximum of 20 hours a week from September to May, and full-time from June to August.
+EU/EEA, Nordic and Swiss nationals can work in Denmark while studying without any restrictions on hours.
+Non-EU/EEA and non-Nordic students are allowed to work in Denmark for a maximum of 20 hours a week from September to May, and full-time from June to August.
 However, you’ll need a work permit for this, which you can apply for at the same time as your residence permit or at the Danish Immigration Service.

-employment in Denmark.
+Upon graduation from a Danish higher education institution, your residence permit will remain valid for an additional six months, allowing you to seek employment in Denmark.
 Provided your visa hasn’t already been extended for an extra six months you can apply for such an extension to your permit.